kapilsh/personal-website/_posts/2018-08-31-local-linear-regression.markdown

 ## Final Words

-In this post, we extended the **Kernel Smoothing** technique to fit local linear function instead of local constants at each input point.
-Fitting locally linear functions helps us reduce the bias and error on the edges of our data.
+In this post, we extended the **Kernel Smoothing** technique to fit local linear functions instead of local constants at each input point.
+Fitting locally linear functions helps us reduce the bias and error on the edges and sparse regions of our data.

 ## Sources